locationtech/udig-platform/docs/user/en/What is new 1.3.rst

 New Property Pages
 ==================

-* :doc:`Resource Information page`: Use an :doc:`Expression viewer` to configure how each feature should be labeled.
+* :doc:`/reference/Resource Information page`: Use an :doc:`/reference/Expression viewer` to configure how each feature should be labeled.
-  This allows the :doc:`Information view` and :doc:`Document view` to list features by name (rather than ID).
+  This allows the :doc:`/reference/Information view` and :doc:`/reference/Document view` to list features by name (rather than ID).
-* :doc:`Resource Information page`: Configure document and hotlink support for a resource
+* :doc:`/reference/Resource Information page`: Configure document and hotlink support for a resource
-* :doc:`Resource page`
+* :doc:`/reference/Resource page`
-* :doc:`Service page`
+* :doc:`/reference/Service page`

 .. figure:: /images/resource_page/ResourceInformationPage.png
    :align: center